Final Fantasy VII: Gameplay

-At random intervals on the world map and in field mode, and at specific moments in the story, the game will enter the battle screen.
-This screen places the player characters on one side, the enemies on the other, and employs an "Active Time Battle" (ATB) system in which the characters exchange moves until one side is defeated.
-The damage (or healing) dealt by either side is quantified on screen.
-Characters have many statistics that determine their effectiveness in battle; for example, hit points determine how much damage they can take, and magic determines how much damage they can inflict with spells.
-Each character on the screen has a time gauge; when a character's gauge is full, the player can input a command for that character.
-The commands change as the game progresses, and are dependent on the characters in the player's party and their equipment.
-Commands may include attacking with a weapon, casting magic, using items, summoning monsters, and other actions that either damage the enemy or aid the player characters.
-Final Fantasy VII also features powerful, character-specific commands called Limit Breaks, which can be used only after a special gauge is charged by enemy attacks.
-After being attacked, characters may be afflicted by one or more abnormal "statuses", such as poison or paralysis.
-These statuses and their adverse effects can be removed by special items or abilities.
-When all the enemies are defeated, the battle ends and the player may be rewarded with money, items, and experience points.
-If the player is defeated, it is game over and the game must be restored to the last save point.
+At random intervals on the world map and in field mode, and at specific moments in the story, the game will enter the battle screen, which places the player characters on one side and the enemies on the other.
+It employs an Active Time Battle (ATB) system, in which the characters exchange moves until one side is defeated.
+The damage or healing dealt by either side is quantified on screen.
+Characters have several statistics that determine their effectiveness in battle; for example, hit points determine how much damage they can take, and magic determines how much damage they can inflict with spells.
+Each character on the screen has a time gauge; when a character's gauge is full, the player can input a command for them to perform.
+The commands change as the game progresses, and are dependent on the characters in the player's party and on the abilities, spells, etc., the player has added to their equipment.
+Commands include attacking with a weapon, casting magic, using items, summoning monsters, and other actions that either damage the enemy or aid the player characters.
+Final Fantasy VII also features powerful, character-specific commands called Limit Breaks, which can be used only after a special gauge is charged by taking enemy attacks.
+After being attacked, characters can be afflicted by one or more abnormal "statuses", such as poison or paralysis.
+These statuses and their adverse effects can be removed by special items or abilities or by resting at an inn.
+Once all enemies are defeated, the battle ends, and the player is rewarded with money, items, and experience points.
+If the player is defeated, it is game over and the game must be loaded from the last save point.

-When not in battle, the player can use the menu screen.
-On this screen, the player can review each character's status and statistics, use items and abilities, change equipment, save the game (when on the world map or at a save point), and manage orbs called Materia.
-The main method of customizing characters in Final Fantasy VII, Materia may be added to equipment to provide characters with new magic spells, monsters to summon, commands, statistical upgrades, and other benefits.
-Materia levels up with their own experience point system and can be combined to create different effects.
+When not in battle, the player can use the menu screen, where they can review each character's status and statistics, use items and abilities, change equipment, save the game when on the world map or at a save point, and manage orbs called Materia.
+Materia are the main method of customizing characters in Final Fantasy VII, and can be added to equipment to provide characters with new magic spells, monsters to summon, commands, statistical upgrades, and other benefits.
+Materia level up through their own experience point system and can be combined to create different effects.